Ingenious Group Terms of Service and Supply

-Packages are treated as add-on ancillary services representing a client brand.
-All Services and set packages are subject to and bound by the same Terms and conditions of services found herein.
+6. The Company’s online or set packages are treated as add-on ancillary services.
+All Services and set packages are subject to and bound by the same Terms and Conditions of services found herein.
 The Client engages the Company to provide the services described in the Scope and Schedule Document provided by the Company in accordance with this Agreement (“Services” in this Agreement).

-The relationship between the Client and the Company and its Consultants will be that of an “independent contractor”, which means that the Consultant is not the Client’s employee, worker, agent or partner, and the Consultant will not give the impression that they are.
-The Client is not obliged to provide the Company work, and The Company is not obliged to accept any work at all times.
-The Company has the right to substitute or subcontract work and retains full control over the hours and timescales quoted and completed in all contracts.
+The relationship between the Client and the Company and its Consultants will be that of an independent contractor.
+This means that the Consultant is not the Client’s employee, worker, agent, or partner, and the Consultant will not give the impression that they are but may still act in the capacity of a client representative.

 5. THE CONTRACT

 The Order shall only be deemed to be accepted when the Company issues a written acceptance of the Order or when the Company has started to provide the Services having received the Order, whichever happens first, at which point the Contract shall come into existence.